csml-rpi/.github/profile/README.md

 ## 🙋‍♀️ Welcome to the Computational Scientific Machine Learning Lab (CSML)

 We are a research group from the Department of Mechanical, Aerospace, and Nuclear Engineering at RPI.
+This website is our base on the internet.

 :sunglasses: What’s our mission?